 Nurse Quality

-To complement its strong performance in other areas, we awarded this nursing home a grade of A- for our inspections rating.
-In computing a nursing home's nursing grade, we weigh the number of hours nurses are with patients and the skill levels of the nurses.
+Among its many impressive grades, this facility received an excellent nursing grade.
+In fact, we gave it a grade of A- in that category.
+We looked at the qualifications of nurses at the nursing home, in addition to the quantity of hours those nurses spent with patients, in computing our rating in this category.
 This particular nursing home provided 0.3 hours of nursing care per resident per day.
 Finally, we also looked at several nursing quality-based metrics and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the state in this category.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the country in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can often be avoided by providing better nursing care, such as having a policy of turning a patient more often.
+Pressure ulcers can generally be avoided by offering better nursing care, such as by employing a system of turning a patient even once per day.

 Short-term Care Quality